mohsin2481/IPL-Analysis-Dashboard/README.md

 (Includes a small Tableau logo icon next to the title when embedding in HTML/Markdown: or use 📊 to denote Tableau visuals.)

-#2.
-Short Description / Purpose
+2. Short Description / Purpose
 The IPL Insights Dashboard is a visually engaging and analytical Tableau report designed to help cricket analysts, commentators, team strategists, and enthusiastic fans dive into IPL match data across all seasons.
 It surfaces key metrics like title winners 🏆, Orange Cap (highest run-scorer) 🎖️, Purple Cap (highest wicket-taker) 🎗️, overall sixes/fours tally 💥, and the influence of toss decisions on match outcomes.

 3. Tech Stack 📊🛠️
-Tableau Desktop / Public 📈
+📊 Tableau Desktop / Tableau Public – Main visualization platform used to build and publish the dashboard.

-Core platform for building and publishing interactive visuals.

-Data Preparation 🧹

-Excel or Python (Pandas) for cleaning, normalizing team/player names, aggregating stats.

-Tableau Calculations & Parameters 🔢

-Dynamic fields (season selector, win% calculations, KPI metrics).

-Data Files 📁
+🛠️ Data Preparation Tools – Data cleaning/transformation in Excel and/or Python (Pandas) to shape match- and player-level datasets into Tableau-ready extracts.

+🔢 Calculated Fields & Parameters in Tableau – For dynamic KPIs (e.g., season selector, computed totals, win percentages).

-CSV/Excel extracts (e.g., matches table, player-season aggregates, ball-by-ball if available).
+📁 Data Source Files – CSV/Excel extracts (e.g., Kaggle IPL dataset containing matches, players, ball-by-ball details).

-Hosting & Sharing ☁️

-Published on Tableau Public; embedded in README or presentations via snapshot images or embed code.
+☁️ Hosting – Published to Tableau Public for sharing; can embed in blogs or GitHub README with Tableau embed code or snapshot images.
 4. Data Source 📂
 Primary IPL Dataset